z80playground/cpm-fat/README.md

 ### CP/M System Changes

+In terms of changing the system-core I have patched the CCP (command-processor) component of CP/M to change two things:

+#### Search Path
-In terms of changing the system-core I have patched the CCP (command-processor) component of CP/M to add a naive "search path".
-This allows commands to be executed from a different drive if not found in the present one.

-By default no search drive is set:
+I've added a naive "search path", which allows commands to be executed from a different drive if not found in the present one.
+By default nothing is configured:

      A>srch
      No search drive is configured